codefresh-io/cap-docs.codefresh.io/_docs/installation/codefresh-runner.md

 Use [this example](https://github.com/codefresh-io/venona/blob/release-1.0/venonactl/example/values-example.yaml) as a starting point for your values file.

-## Installing Codefresh Runner with Helm
+## Install Codefresh Runner with Helm

 To install the Codefresh Runner using Helm, follow these steps: